Dental Clinic Design: Why Operatories Drive Revenue and Efficiency

 Learn from Dr. David Park, CEO of Clear Lakes Dental Franchise, as he shares how dentists of all ages can successfully start and own their own clinics today.

-When building a dental office, you don’t need to purchase every chair at once.
-Plumb your operatories for future expansion, but start with the number of chairs your team can realistically use.
+You don’t need to buy every chair upfront.
+Plan operatories for future expansion while starting with a number your team can efficiently use.